rajprins/mule-rpi/README.md

 wget -O - https://raw.githubusercontent.com/rajprins/mule-rpi/master/install-mule4EE.sh | bash
 ```

 Note that the Enterprise Editions of the Mule runtime require a license.
-Without a license, the EE runtime behave as a 30-day trial.
+Without a license, the EE runtime behaves as a 30-day trial.